defi-wonderland/handbook/docs/development/research/onboarding/knowledge-base/core/evm.md

 ## What are EIPs, and why do they matter?

 **An EIP** is a design document for introducing or discussing changes in Ethereum.
 Authors describe the motivation, the specification, and (often) a reference implementation.
-Whether it’s a fundamental shift in the core protocol (like [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559)) or a contract standard —they are ERCs now—, EIPs are the “source of truth.”
+Whether it's a fundamental shift in the core protocol (like [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559)) or a contract standard —they are ERCs now—, EIPs are the "source of truth."

 - **They are community-driven:** Anyone can propose an EIP by opening a Pull Request on the [ethereum/EIPs GitHub repository](https://github.com/ethereum/EIPs).
 It is then discussed on forums such as Ethereum Magicians, ensuring open debate and iteration.
-- **It tries to achieve a consensus at scale:** Critical “Core” EIPs (e.g., changing consensus rules) must achieve near-universal buy-in from client developers, node operators, and the broader community.
+- **It tries to achieve a consensus at scale:** Critical "Core" EIPs (e.g., changing consensus rules) must achieve near-universal buy-in from client developers, node operators, and the broader community.
 This distributed acceptance is fundamental to the Ethereum ethos of permissionless evolution.
-- **Historically anchored:** EIP-1 launched in 2015, based on Bitcoin’s BIP process.
+- **Historically anchored:** EIP-1 launched in 2015, based on Bitcoin's BIP process.
 This has since grown into a robust system for documenting changes, from large upgrades (The Merge) to small meta-proposals like EIP-5757, which clarifies how external resources can be referenced by EIPs.

 ## The EIP Lifecycle